ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - `c` is bound to `6` inside `c * 5`
 - `b` is bound to `30` inside `b * 7`

-Arbitrary combinations or chaining and nesting are allowed.
+Arbitrary combinations of chaining or nesting are allowed.

 ### Scopes and Environments